DEVIX7/DEVIX7/README.md

-# Our team is temporarily leaving Lua scripts for Roblox.
+# Our team is temporarily stepping away from Lua scripting for Roblox.
+- DEVIX7 (Scripter Team)